unruffled-nightingale/fastapi-template/.github/pull_request_template.md

 ## Issue ticket number and link

-Please reference the ticker numebr associated with this PR.
+Please reference the ticker number associated with this PR.